julianabanana/EnvironmentalData/README.md

-# EnvironmentalData
+# Environmental Data
-A collection of data, graphs, maps and analysis of climatic conditions, specially focused on Colombia and South America.
-The data is imported from Copernicus, the EU database for environmental data.
+A comprehensive collection of data, scripts, and analyses focusing on climatic conditions in Colombia and South America.
+This project leverages data from the Copernicus Climate Data Store (CDS), the European Union's flagship Earth observation program.